SDE-ADNAN/_265_to_--_section_20-react-router_partOne/README.md

 1. used useParams() hook to extract the params from the url and use them in the component

 2. also used Redirect component to redirect the user to a different route

+---

+## --Video 278 : practicing nested routes

+1. used nested routes to show the details of a quote and the comments of that quote in the same page
+2. used the useParams() hook to extract the params from the url and use them in the component